shugonta/tweetsharp/README.markdown

     }

 ### Using Twitter Entities
 TweetSharp supports Twitter's upcoming entities feature.
 This feature provides additional metadata for locating mentions, links, and hashtags embedded in tweet text.
-TweetSharp goes a step further, emulating the entities support for classes that Twitter currently doesn't support, that implement ITweetable; namely TwitterStatus, TwitterDirectMessage and TwitterSearchStatus.
+TweetSharp goes a step further, emulating the entities support for classes that Twitter currently doesn't support, that implement `ITweetable`; namely `TwitterStatus`, `TwitterDirectMessage` and `TwitterSearchStatus`.
 All three of these classes contain an Entities property.
-This allows you to find these elements in UI columns that contain multiple tweet types, via the ITweetable interface.
-To retrieve all of the entities in an ITweetable ordered by where they appear in the text itself, you can call the Coalesce method on relevant TwitterEntities instance.
+This allows you to find these elements in UI columns that contain multiple tweet types, via the `ITweetable` interface.
+To retrieve all of the entities in an ITweetable ordered by where they appear in the text itself, you can call the `Coalesce` method on relevant `TwitterEntities` instance.

 ### Client Development Features
 TweetSharp is a bit more than an API wrapper, it also provides support for client application development beyond the data.
 In this section, TweetSharp's features specific to developing client applications on the .NET Framework are highlighted.

-* All model objects are serializable, implement IPropertyNotifyChanged, use virtual signatures, and implement DataContract / DataMember where supported.
+* All model objects are serializable, implement `IPropertyNotifyChanged`, use virtual signatures, and implement `DataContract` / `DataMember` where supported.
 This means all of our model objects are persistable in frameworks like NHibernate, observable in WPF, and serializable for over-the-wire communication in WCF.
-* ITweetable and ITweeter: TwitterStatus, TwitterDirectMessage, and TwitterSearchStatus all implement ITweetable, which is an interface to make it easier to blend tweets from different sources into the same UI display.
-ITweeter helps encapsulate common user display properties, and TweetSharp even provides emulation of the entity metadata for non-timeline ITweetables; this means that you can access mentions, hashtags, and links embedded in the text of any ITweetable, in the order they appear.
+* `ITweetable` and `ITweeter`: `TwitterStatus`, `TwitterDirectMessage`, and `TwitterSearchStatus` all implement `ITweetable`, which is an interface to make it easier to blend tweets from different sources into the same UI display. `ITweeter` helps encapsulate common user display properties, and TweetSharp even provides emulation of the entity metadata for non-timeline `ITweetable`s; this means that you can access mentions, hashtags, and links embedded in the text of any `ITweetable`, in the order they appear.

     public interface ITweetable
     {